davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/improve-ssc.md

 Instead, invent words to create collections of collections of examples.
 Call them sets, categories, collections, [Class (set theory)](https://en.wikipedia.org/wiki/Class_(set_theory)), [Conglomerate (mathematics)](https://en.wikipedia.org/wiki/Conglomerate_(mathematics)), etc. until you're sick of coming up with words.
 Or start using 0-category, 1-category, 2-category, etc. as in [n-category](https://ncatlab.org/nlab/show/n-category).
 From that page:

 > Especially as n increases, there is a plethora of different definitions of n-categories, some differing in generality others different-looking but secretly equivalent.
 A (woefully incomplete) list is given below, with pointers to dedicated entries.
 Part of the subject of higher category theory is to understand, organize, systematize and, last not least, apply these definitions.
 (It is the “n” in “n-category” that gives the nLab its name.)

+However, the definitions do seem to agree that a [0-category](https://ncatlab.org/nlab/show/0-category) is a set, and a 1-category is a regular category.

 In SVG you should link boxes to the word you want to be using for the collection (boxes can be linked, just like text).
 You could even provide a separate TOC, and color boxes (perhaps shades of gray) for the word that should be used with them.